mabdulrehman-CS/AI-Face-Shape-Detector-and-Recommend-Styling/README.md

 *   **The Problem**: "One size fits all" doesn't work for faces.
 *   **The Solution**: This AI acts as an objective, mathematical consultant.
 It tells you *why* a style works (e.g., "This beard hides your sharp jaw" or "This haircut balances your round face").

-## ⚙️ Under the Hood: What happens when you click "Analyze"?
+## ⚙️ What happens when you click "Analyze"?
 Here is the step-by-step journey of your image, explained simply:

 1.  **The Snapshot**: You click the camera button.
 The browser takes a digital photo.
-2.  **The Handover**: The photo travels from your browser to our Python Server (the "Kitchen").
+2.  **The Handover**: The photo travels from your browser to our Python Server.
 3.  **The Geometric Check**: First, **MediaPipe** maps 478 dots on the face.
 It measures simple things like "Is the face twice as long as it is wide?".
 4.  **The AI Intuition**: Simultaneously, the **Deep Learning Model** looks at the photo.
 It doesn't measure; it *feels*.
 It recognizes patterns it saw during training (like the curve of a jawline).
 5.  **The Council Vote**: The Geometry and the AI compare notes.
 If they disagree, a "Voting System" decides the winner based on confidence.